humanmade/altis-security/docs/php-basic-auth.md

 }
 ```

 This _turns on_ the PHP Basic Auth component, but does not define the username and password.
 Without the username and password, basic authentication will not be required.
-To specify the username and password in this configuration, you must add them as PHP constants to a `.config/constants.php` file.
+To specify the username and password in this configuration, you must add them as PHP constants to a file in the `.config/` directory (e.g. `.config/load.php` or a file required by `.config/load.php`).
 The following example is recommended:

 ```php
 if ( in_array( \Altis\get_environment_type(), [ 'staging', 'development' ] ) {